Daniel-Nijdl/WM-Y1-Capstone/README.md

 5/18/21
 - Ilya - Helped redesign much of the layout
 - Daniel - Made navbar responsive and cards partially responsive

-5/19/21
+- Jason - Moved content to upper page to make it look better 5/19/21
 - Ilya - Finished the overall layout of the SDLC
 - Daniel - Made wind icon larger and responsive